 Why This Recipe Works

-- Pecans jazz up fudge brownies and give them an incredible crunch and flavor.
+- Pecans jazz up turtle brownies and give them an incredible crunch and flavor.

 - Easy to make with few ingredients like salted caramel, cocoa powder and pecan nuts.

-- Gives another Thanksgiving dessert option in addition to traditional favorites like pumpkin pie.
+- Turtle brownies are another Thanksgiving dessert option in addition to traditional favorites like pumpkin pie.

 - Delicious crinkle top and crunchy edges of a traditional brownie.

-- Easy to make homemade from scratch – skip the boxed mix and try this version!
+- Turtle brownies are easy to make homemade from scratch - skip the boxed mix and try this version!

 Ingredients For This Recipe